Pet Guide Daily

 Be friendly and gentle with it and allow it to get to know you.
 Despite being very friendly, beagles can also be very stubborn if you push them too hard.
 Don’t haste to train it or ask it to start hunting without ensuring proper motivational factors.
 The best thing to do with a beagle is to allow it to be familiar to you.
 As he lets you scratch his belly, it’s the green light that you have gained its trust.

 The sound of every hound is different.
 The more time you spend listening to your dog, the better you’ll get to know its style.
-For example, during rabbit hunting with beagles, the sound of the persuasion will give you the idea that your pet is on its right track.
+For example, during rabbit hunting with beagles, the sound of the persuasion will give you the idea that your pet is on the right track.
 When the sound stops, it means the dog has momentarily lost the way of the game.

 One of the key parts of training your beagles is to give them obedience training to ensure a lasting bond between you and your pup.
 The obedience training should start as early as possible, while the training for hunting rabbits may start later.